buraksezer/olric/README.md

 Equivalent of`SETNX` command in Olric is `PutIf(key, value, IfNotFound)`.
 Lock and LockWithTimeout commands are properly implements the algorithm which is proposed above.

 You should know that this implementation is subject to the clustering algorithm.
-Olric is an AP product.
-So there is no guarantee about reliability.
+So there is no guarantee about reliability in the case of network partitioning.
 I recommend the lock implementation to be used for efficiency purposes in general, instead of correctness.

 **Important note about consistency:**

 You should know that Olric is a PA/EC (see [Consistency and Replication Model](#consistency-and-replication-model)) product.
 So if your network is stable, all the operations on key/value pairs are performed by a single cluster member.
-It means that you can be sure about the data atomicity when your network is stable but it's also important to know that you shouldn't trust a computer network.
+It means that you can be sure about the data atomicity when the cluster is stable.
+It's important to know that computer networks fails occasionally, processes crash and random GC pauses may happen.
+Many factors can lead a network partitioning.
 If you cannot tolerate losing strong consistency under network partitioning, you need to use a different tool for locking.

-See [Fallacies of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) and [Hazelcast and the Mythical PA/EC System](https://dbmsmusings.blogspot.com/2017/10/hazelcast-and-mythical-paec-system.html) for more insight on this topic.
+See [Hazelcast and the Mythical PA/EC System](https://dbmsmusings.blogspot.com/2017/10/hazelcast-and-mythical-paec-system.html) for more insight on this topic.

 ### Storage Engine

-Olric implements an append-only log file, indexed with a builtin map.
+Olric implements an append-only log file, indexed with a builtin map (uint64 => uint64).
 It creates new tables and evacuates existing data to the new ones if it needs to shrink or expand.

 ## Sample Code